On Pretraining Data Diversity for Self-Supervised Learning: Additional Analysis

 \section{Additional Analysis}

-Previously, we proposed a computationally-normalized evaluation to assess the role of $\mathcal{D}$ with and without the distribution shift.
-We highlighted that, although pretraining diversity helps when $\mathbb{D}_\text{SSL}=\mathbb{D}_\text{task}$, vision models are unable to compensate for the distributional differences under normalized computation.
-Now, we analyze additional elements that support our previous observations.\\
+Previously, we introduced a normalized evaluation to study the relation of $\mathcal{D}$ and data distributions.
+We showed that, although diversity helps when $\mathbb{D}_\text{SSL}=\mathbb{D}_\text{task}$, vision models are unable to compensate for the distributional differences with normalized costs.
+We now analyze additional elements supporting our findings.\\

 \textbf{Distribution Distances Using FID \& VisualDNA\ \ } In Section \ref{sec:exp-part3}, we showed that pretraining on ImageNet typically outperforms YFCC100M on a variety of downstream tasks, with Places365 being the exception.
 We speculate that the distribution of ImageNet is more aligned with those of the downstream tasks compared to YFCC100M.
 To verify this, we evaluate the similarity between the datasets using FID~\cite{fid} and VisualDNA~\cite{ramtoulaVisualDNARepresenting2023} and report results in Table~\ref{tab:visualdna}.
 With both FID or VisualDNA, the distribution of ImageNet is always closer to the downstream tasks, except for Places365 where YFCC100M is closer.
 This aligns with the lower performance of ImageNet on this dataset only (Table \ref{tab:at-scale}), further suggesting that the performance drop is caused by the distribution shift.\\